bckelly1/home_lab/README.md

 * Cloudflare DNS
 * You own a domain name that is configured in Cloudflare.
 * Know a little bit about Docker
+* *Optional*: NAS uses a CIFS Share.
+If you don't want to do a CIFS share, remove the cifs_document_backup volume from home_assistant.

 ## Services:
 * [adguard](https://github.com/AdguardTeam/AdGuardHome) - Home DNS Server.
 Blocks ads, custom domains/subdomains, rewrites URLs as necessary.